 Do I need immigration permission to study in the UK?

-If you are a national of any other country you require immigration permission (a visa) to study at the University of Westminster.
+If you are a national of any other country, you require immigration permission to study in the UK.

 What type of visa do I need?

 It is important that you have the correct immigration permission that allows you to study in the UK.
 The type of visa you will need, and the process for applying for it, will differ based on the type of course you plan to study, the length of your course and several other factors.

 You can check which visa category is most suitable for you by referring to the table on our Visas page.

 The following information describes eligibility for the student visa previously known as a Tier 4 Visa. student visas are available for full-time courses at the University of Westminster.